pleb/blog/posts/minimal-nextjs-blog-part5-miscellaneous-pages.md

 }
 ```

-I'll need to define the `getStaticPaths` and `getStaticProps` functions so that the Next.js can display the pages.
-I won't go into the detail of what these functions do, as I have covered this in previous posts in this series.
-Additionally, I won't go into detail of how I've implemented them, as again, it was covered previously, and I'd likely bore you if I did.
+I need to define the `getStaticPaths` and `getStaticProps` functions so that Next.js can display the pages.
+I won't detail what these functions do, as this is covered in previous posts in this series.
+Additionally, I won't describe how I've implemented them, as it was covered previously, and I'd likely bore you if I did.

 ```ts
 export const getStaticProps: GetStaticProps = async (context: GetStaticPropsContext): Promise<{ props: IMiscellaneousPage }> => {